plforacle/mysql-enterprise/install-ee/install-ee.md

 This lab assumes you have:
 * An Oracle account
 * All previous labs successfully completed

-    **Use ServerA for this lab**
-    - we call this instance mysql-advanced
-    - This is the most used instance in the labs

 * Lab standard
     - ![#00cc00](https://via.placeholder.com/15/00cc00/000000?text=+) shell> the command must be executed in the Operating System shell